R.M. of Cote No. 271

 Visit: saskwastereduction.ca for information on recycling, reducing waste and other great information.
 Click on the “recycle” tab for info in your area.
 You may need to expand your search to larger communities.

 Main revenue sources for the rural municipality comes from the general municipal levy and revenue sharing from the Government of Saskatchewan.
+The revenue sharing for the Hamlet of Runnymede is $4,110 and for the R.M. is $224,190.
+Revenue sharing is calculated by: ¾ of 1% of PST from two years previous.
 Other sources are from custom work, fees and charges, grant-in-lieu’s, interest revenue, grants/funding applied for, etc.

-It is understandable that individuals do not “see where there tax dollars go” so here is a brief breakdown of some of the bigger expenses of the municipality and what was approximately budgeted for 2020:
+Here is a brief breakdown of some of the bigger expenses of the municipality and what was approximately budgeted for 2023:

 Eaglestone Lodge Capital Contribution $5,000

-Fire agreement with the Town of Kamsack $21,750
+Fire agreement with the Town of Kamsack & fire dispatch $24,330

 Bush/Patchwork for six divisions $30,000